kadamwhite/talks/2018/wceu/slides.md

 ???

-No, I think that the hard part of software development is what we do _just before_ and _right after_ programming.
-The actual coding is often the fun part; it's those tasks we have to complete before we start, or the things we need to do once we finish, that often feel the most difficult.
+No, I think that the hard part of software development is what we do _just before_ and _right after_ writing code.

-Whether you work for a product company, a consultancy, an agency, or for freelance clients, there's a lot of non-code tasks that are part of being a web developer.

-In our sprint and project retrospectives we spend some time talking about what we could have done better technically, and a LOT of time discussing what we could do to improve these other processes.
-These are challenges we face on every project.
+Writing code is fun, and interesting!
+But whether you work freelance, at an agency, or in a product company, we face these other challenges on every project.
 Switching costs; Onboarding takes; the friction of team communication; code review; handoff.

----

-### We're here to
-## Solve Problems,
-### not write code

-???

-We call ourselves programmers, but a programmer's job isn't really to write code.
-Our responsibility is to solve problems.
-The code is a means to an end; we should never forget that.

-But all our tools are oriented towards code.
-I think it's a problem that we focus on that to the exclusion of these other parts of our day-to-day jobs.

----

-## We test our code...
-### How do we evaluate the rest?

-???

-I want to share some best practices we can use to evaluate and improve our processes; think of it as a style guide for everything that isn't code.

-I don't have all the answers, and different teams require different processes. but we'll focus today on two important, complementary things: how we ramp up on a project, whether we're onboarding ourselves or helping our colleagues join the team; and how we improve communication within our teams to facilitate code review, task switching and handoff.

 ---